 - i.
-After your meeting and after further reflection, if you feel matters are still unresolved consider mediation.
+After your meeting and after further reflection, if you feel matters are still unresolved consider choosing a mediated solution.
 This could be either to bring closure or to find a way forward that is satisfactory to all parties. - ii.
-Ask the other person if they are willing to seek mediation, and consider whether you will both abide by the conclusions of the mediator and whom you might approach to lead that mediation. - iii.
-The mediator should be impartial and independent of the circumstances that caused the conflict.
+Arrange a further meeting with the other person to discuss whether you both agree to seek mediation, you will abide by the conclusions of the mediator and whom you might approach to lead that mediation. - iii.
+The mediator should be impartial and be independent of the circumstances that caused the conflict.